 CAROL HOMDEN: The best first step would be to contact Coram and Coram International would be delighted to help you because that’s one of the things that we do is work with colleagues to replicate that learning, but actually looking at what the ingredients are that they actually would need?
 Well, you do need some inspiration.
 You do need to set about it and believe that you can affect change.

-So, no matter what it is, you need to an entrepreneur.
+So, no matter what it is, you need an entrepreneur.
 So, assuming that the person calling is the entrepreneur, I would say, go out there and find a partner.
 Go out there and find the unusual suspects and see if they will come to help you and identify, first, what area is it that you think that, together, you would be able to make the biggest difference.
 Bringing together complementary skills and values is fundamental in identifying the common goal.
 We exist for one thing at Coram.
 We exist to create better chances for children, and we will help you if that’s what you want to do.

 OLIVIA NEAL: That’s so very practical.
 Thank you.
 In these conversations on this podcast, we look for examples of great work happening in and with public service organizations around the world.
 Is there anything that you’ve seen being done, either within the UK or in some of your international work that you found inspiring, and you would like to share with other people?